 - Students cannot complete part 2 with 45 days of the completion of Part One.

 The rationale for using these holds is compliance for data collection.
 This program and holds have been approved by the Provost, VP for Student Affairs and in partnership with the Registrar.
-If you have a student who is having an immediate registration issue or concerns about the survey, please contact our AOD Prevention Coordinator.
+If you have a student who is having an immediate registration issue or concerns about the survey, please contact Stephanie Smith.